PrefectHQ/prefect/docs/tutorials/creating-a-worker.md

 # Creating a Worker

 !!! warning "Advanced Topic"
-    This tutorial is for users who are want to extend the Prefect framework and will require deep knowledge of Prefect concepts.
-If you want to run your flows, we recommend using one of the [available workers](/concepts/work-pools/#worker-types) instead.
+    This tutorial is for users who want to extend the Prefect framework and completing this successfully will require deep knowledge of Prefect concepts.
+For standard use cases, we recommend using one of the [available workers](/concepts/work-pools/#worker-types) instead.

 Prefect workers are responsible for creating execution environments and starting flow runs within those execution environments.